Discover more from Cathedral Effect

 Someone buying chips, salsa, and beer is a party host without much of an imagination.
 Meanwhile, a guy putting anchovies and romaine lettuce on the counter is trying to show off by making homemade Caesar salad - Tom used to do the same thing for Jess back when they were still together.

-All things considered, life was getting better for Tom since the breakup.
+All things considered, life was getting better for Tom since the breakup with Jess.
 At Jae Kim’s, Tom wasn’t overworked like he used to be at his pastry chef gig.
 Also, it didn’t hurt that his co-workers seemed to like him.
-Tom’s boss Hong recently told him to keep up the hard work and positive attitude, which for Hong, is the equivalent of a warm embrace and a hearty pat on the back.
+Tom’s boss Hong recently told him to keep up the hard work and positive attitude, which for Hong, was the equivalent of a warm embrace and a hearty pat on the back.

 Alexa, the red-headed butcher, meanwhile, seemed to always be seated next to Tom during lunch hour.
 Once Alexa learned about Tom’s pastry chef background, she began sneaking him meat that he could use for the savory pies he made at home.